 Madinah as it is in Arabic is said to be mentioned by name in the Qurran four times, Surah 9: 101, 120; 33: 60; 63: 8.
 And in all four of them the name mentioned is Madinah not Yathrib.
 Which is significant because Madinah is actually the Arabic word for City (the traditional Islamic narrative is that Muhmmad changed the name of Yathrib to Madinat Rasul Allah, The City of the Messenger of Allah).
 I looked at all four verses and in each one simply translating Madinah as "The City" still allows the verse to make sense.

-Upon a closer reading of Surah 33, it's not impossible that Yathrib was being mentioned as a name of a city or tribe that's part of Muhammad's "confederacy" (Confederates is the name of the Surah) but not necessarily his base of operations.
+The name of Yathrib is in Surah 33:13.
+Upon a close reading of Surah 33, it's not impossible that Yathrib was being mentioned as a name of a city or tribe that's part of Muhammad's "confederacy" (Confederates is the name of the Surah) but not necessarily his base of operations.

 I also mentioned in that prior post Sebeos being among the oldest historical references to Muhammad we have.
 And looking at that account again I noticed something interesting.